Collaborative Challenge

 The Collaborative Unit 2014-20 was a unique, first of its kind opportunity for London College of Fashion postgraduate students to collaborate across disciplines and work with industry partners.
 It was set up in 2014 in response to demand from the fashion industry and students themselves, wanting to connect with industry partners.

-A collection of conversations that highlight the benefits of working collaboratively, featuring LCF staff and students.
+A collection of conversations that highlight the benefits of working collaboratively.
+Featuring LCF staff, industry, academic partners and students.

 Collaborative Challenge courses